Start putting qualification money towards a top-class Scotland national training centre, says Steve Clarke

-Steve Clarke: Start putting qualification money towards a top-class Scotland national training centre
+How much Scotland will earn from Euro 2024 as Steve Clarke urges SFA to put qualification money towards national training centre

 Steve Clarke hopes Scotland’s current success in qualifying for major tournaments can be maintained to help finance a new training facility that merits comparison to England’s national football centre at St George's Park.